mauriciomm7/gptquery/README.md

 To integrate your tool into GPTQuery, please:

-- Place your tool inside the tools/ directory following the existing modular structure.
+- Place your tool inside the `tools/` directory following the existing modular structure.

 - Organize your tool with submodules for each step or feature, including:
-  - `task.py` for core functionality,
+  - `task.py` for core functionality.
-  - `prompt.py` for AI prompts,
+  - `prompt.py` for AI prompts.
   - `log.py` for logging.

 - Expose your tool’s API in its `__init__.py`.